Sckab/Sckab/README.md

-# Hey, I’m Giuliano 👋
+# Hey, I’m Sckab 👋

 Welcome to my digital crib!
 I’m a 16-year-old coding wizard-in-training from Italy, living life one freestyle at a time. 🎤✨